Platelet-Rich Plasma (PRP) and Surgical Biology: Understanding PRP Preparation and the Body’s Natural Repair Processes

 • signaling proteins are released from platelet granules

-• inflammatory cells are recruited to the site
+• inflammatory cells migrate toward the affected area

-• early extracellular matrix structures begin to form
+• early extracellular matrix structures begin to develop

-These biological responses are part of the body’s normal physiologic reaction to tissue disruption.
+These responses represent part of the body’s normal physiologic reaction to tissue disruption.

-Platelet-rich plasma is a plasma fraction derived from whole blood that contains a higher concentration of platelets relative to baseline blood levels.
+Platelet-rich plasma is a plasma fraction derived from whole blood that contains a higher concentration of platelets than baseline circulating blood levels.

-The platelet-rich plasma fraction can then be isolated for clinical use according to physician judgment.
+The clinician can then isolate the platelet-rich plasma fraction according to physician judgment.

-Because PRP originates from the patient’s own blood, it is considered an autologous biologic preparation.
+Because PRP originates from the patient’s own blood, clinicians classify it as an autologous biologic preparation.

-The principle underlying PRP preparation is straightforward: concentrate platelets from a patient’s blood sample using controlled centrifugation.
+The principle behind PRP preparation is simple: concentrate platelets from a patient’s blood sample using controlled centrifugation.

 • separate platelets from other blood components